 Waste minimization revolves around three R’s as follows:

-Reuse: Here, you will do well to reuse existing materials and buildings effectively reducing the need for resources while lowering waste volumes and saving money.
-A huge percentage of resources are incorporated in the construction of homes owing to the mixed materials that are used yet the end destination for most of them is landfill.
+Here, you will do well to reuse existing materials and buildings, effectively reducing the need for resources while lowering waste volumes and saving money.
+A huge percentage of resources are incorporated in the construction of homes owing to the mixed materials that are used, yet the end destination for most of them is landfill.

-Recycle: Using left over resources or those resources that have reached the end of their life minimizes the need for new materials as well as lowers the volume that ends up in landfills.
+Using leftover resources or those resources that have reached the end of their life minimizes the need for new materials as well as lowers the volume that ends up in landfills.
 Thus, it is advisable to use materials that are recyclable as this creates a market for the resources that are recycled while also raising the price that recyclers pay for resources that are recovered even as the recycling viability increases.

-Waste Minimization Processes
+Waste Minimization Techniques

-Optimization of resources
+1. Optimization of resources

 In order to reduce the quantity of waste that is produced by individuals or organizations calls for the optimization of raw materials used in production.
 For instance, a dressmaker will do well to arrange the pieces of pattern in a certain way along the length of the fabric to use a small portion of the fabric.